Taylor Review Pilot

 The pilot will run from September 2018 to March 2020 in Suffolk and Greater Manchester.
 It has five key strands:

 - Support and advice from a Community Development Advisor

 - Support and advice from a Fabric Support Officer

-- 16 workshops (eight in each region) focusing on four different topics; maintenance, community engagement, advanced business skills, and advanced community consultation
+- 16 workshops (eight in each region) focusing on four different topics; maintenance, community engagement, project management, and advanced fundraising and business planning

 - A Minor Repairs Fund for minor repairs or maintenance works

 - Evaluation of the success of the pilot as a possible solution to some of the issues identified in The Taylor Review

 The pilot is open to all faith groups who manage listed places of worship and meet the eligibility criteria.
 The Community Development Advisers helped congregations to increase engagement beyond the worshipping community in both urban and rural contexts.
 The Fabric Support Officers will provide advice and guidance about maintenance and repair of historic fabric.
 They will also work with those applying for a minor repairs fund grant under this pilot.

 The workshops will promote best practice in the maintenance of historic buildings and the value of developing strong links with the local community.

 The minor repairs fund aims to address the physical deterioration of historic fabric by encouraging a ‘stitch in time’ approach to undertaking maintenance tasks or commissioning minor repairs.

 The constraints of time and capacity of the team meant that it was not feasible to support every listed place of worship in Suffolk and Greater Manchester.
 Places of worship must meet some eligibility criteria to qualify for support.
 The Pilot Team will prioritise the eligible places of worship based on need and the overarching aims of the project.

 Some frequently asked questions about the pilot

 What does a Community Development Advisor do?

 The Community Development Advisors (CDAs) help the people responsible for listed places of worship to: